Énergie: History

 In December 1988, "Énergie" was created.

 In 2006, Astral Media programmed a satellite radio channel, branded as Énergie^{2}, for broadcast on Sirius Canada and Sirius Satellite Radio, on channel 89.
 This channel offered essentially the same format as the terrestrial network, and was hosted by Richard Fortin and Nicolas Wilson.
 However, the Énergie brand was entirely discarded in September 2010, as Sirius Canada acquired the channel, dropped the English artists and renamed it as Latitude Franco.

 On 6 July 2009, Astral Media and European NRJ Group announced a deal to rebrand the Énergie network as NRJ, effective 24 August.
 (The French pronunciations of "NRJ" and "énergie" are nearly identical.)
 Astral retained full ownership of the stations.

 For the network, the Astral Media IDs usually used Astral's rock jingles from rock stations rather than Astral's jingle packages used on the CHR stations such as CIBK-FM in Calgary or CHSU-FM in Kelowna.

-On 17 August 2015, the network announced that it would rebrand itself back as Énergie, starting on 24 August.
+On 17 August 2015, the network announced that it would rebrand itself back as Énergie, starting on 24 August and airs mainstream rock format today.